 Section 3.
-Any representative town meeting held under the provisions of this Act, except as otherwise provided herein, shall be limited to the voters elected under section two, together with the following, designated as town meeting members at large; namely, any member of the general court of the commonwealth from the town, the moderator, the town clerk, the Select Board, the town treasurer, the town counsel, the highway surveyor, the chairman of the trustees of the public library, the chairman of the finance committee, the chairman of the school committee, the chairman of the board of assessors, the chairman of the board of health, the chairman of the park commission, the chairman of the board of town cemeteries, the chairman of the registrars of voters, the tax collector, the chairman of the board of public welfare, the chairman of the planning sewer commissioners, the chairman of the board of appeal under zoning by-laws, the chairman of the planning board, the town accountant, the town administrator, the director of municipal finance and the chairman of the personnel board.
+Any representative town meeting held under the provisions of this Act, except as otherwise provided herein, shall be limited to the voters elected under section two, together with the following, designated as town meeting members at large; namely, any member of the general court of the commonwealth from the town, the moderator, the town clerk, the Select Board, the town treasurer, the town counsel, the highway surveyor, the chairman of the trustees of the public library, the chairman of the finance committee, the chairman of the school committee, the chairman of the board of assessors, the chairman of the board of health, the chairman of the park commission, the chairman of the board of public welfare, the chairman of the board of sewer commissioners, the chairman of the board of appeal under zoning by-laws, the chairman of the planning board, the town accountant, the town administrator, the director of municipal finance and the chairman of the personnel board.
 The Town Clerk shall notify the town meeting members of the time and place at which representative town meetings are to be held, the notices to be sent by mail at least seven days before the meeting.
 The town meeting members, as aforesaid, shall be judges of the election and qualifications of their members.
 A majority of the town meeting members shall constitute a quorum for doing business, but a less number may organize temporarily and may adjourn from time to time, but no town meeting shall adjourn over the date of an election of town meeting members.
 All town meetings shall be public.
 The town meeting members as such shall receive no compensation.
 Subject to such conditions as may be determined from time to time by the members of the representative town meeting, any registered voter of the town who is not a town meeting member may speak at any representative town meeting, but shall not vote.
 A town meeting member may resign by filing a written resignation with the Town Clerk, and such resignation shall take effect upon the date of such filing.
 A town meeting member who removes from the town shall cease to be a town meeting member and an elected town meeting member who removes from one precinct to another or is so removed by revision of precincts shall not retain membership after the next annual election.